David A. Balfour Park: Modern period

 View of Downtown Toronto (in 2003) from the Rosehill Reservoir portion of David A. Balfour Park.
 The grass covered surface of the enclosed underground reservoir is only about 0.6 meters deep and consisted mostly of clay soil.

 During World War II, a fence was put up around the periphery of the open reservoir to protect the water supply from being sabotaged.
 Post-war, the decision was made to deepen and cover the reservoir to increase its capacity, as well as to maintain the sanitation of the water from human pollution and animal contamination.
 As consolation to the nearby residents in losing a well loved water feature in their neighbourhood, the city agreed to include several concrete lined ponds on the top of the enclosed reservoir.

 The park and its ravine plays an important role in the lives of the surrounding Midtown inhabitants in their recreation and personal lives.
-As of 2017 the reservoir is undergoing rehabilitation with the park to be reconstructed with modifications.
+In 2020, the City of Toronto undertook major renovations.
+The park partially reopened in November 2022, with an official full re-opening in spring 2023.
+In addition to repairs and upgrades to the reservoir and water systems, the upgrades removed the fountains and ponds which were the main feature of the park previously, but saved the Water Molecule Sculpture which is now installed on the north side of the park.
+The new park features a ring trail around the park, two shade pergolas and renovated and upgraded public bathroom facilities at the northeast corner of the park.

 After the 1986 murder of Alison Parrott, an 11-year-old resident of the nearby street of Summerhill Avenue, a green space south of the park was dedicated to Alison and the children of Summerhill and named "The Little Park".